retaildevcrews/helium-csharp/README.md

 - Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor

-> Instructions for setting up Key Vault, ACR, Azure Monitor and Cosmos DB are in the Helium [readme](https://github.com/retaildevcrews/helium)
+> Visual Studio Codespaces is the easiest way to evaluate helium as all of the prerequisites are automatically installed
+>
+> Follow the setup steps in the [Helium readme](https://github.com/retaildevcrews/helium) to setup Codespaces

 ## Prerequisites